CLOSING THE STATE/FEDERAL GAP:

 Unfunded High Priority Projects - 20-Year Plan - A map of projects for the next 20 years under consideration for funding from the County Transportation Tax Proposal.
 All projects shown on the map need additional revenue to be constructed.

-Unfunded High Priority Projects - 30-Year Plan - A map of projects for the next 30 years under consideration for funding under this proposal.
+Unfunded High Priority Projects - 30-Year Plan - A map of projects for the next 30 years under consideration.

 Combined Plan: CIP and High Priority Projects - A map showing both CIP and Unfunded High Priority Projects.